 Food Schmooze: Dinner for the Premiere of Downton Abbey!

-From Faith Middleton: Our Food Schmooze crew decided to throw a Downton Abbey dinner party on the air to celebrate the return of our beloved PBS series, Season 4.
+From Faith Middleton: Our Food Schmooze crew decided to throw a Downton Abbey dinner party on the air to celebrate the return of our beloved PBS series, season four.
 As you can see, we've provided you with all of our delicious recipes, in case you decide to have your own Downton Abbey feast.

 Across America, fans of the show are getting ready with celebratory foods ranging from a simple bowl of popcorn to dinners worthy of the royal family.